 Recommended tire pressure for Chevrolet Classic tires ranges from 26 psi to 29 psi, as set by vehicle manufacturer according to model's original equipment tire size and gross vehicle weight rating (GVWR) to optimize vehicle safety, performance and fuel efficiency.

-Recommended tire pressure for Chevrolet Classic
+Where to find recommended tire pressure for Chevrolet Classic?

 What is recommended winter tire pressure for Chevrolet Classic?